wKovacs64/pwned/README.md

 ```
 $ pwned breaches -d adobe.com
 -
   Title:        Adobe
   Name:         Adobe
   Domain:       adobe.com
   BreachDate:   2013-10-04
   AddedDate:    2013-12-04T00:00:00Z
+  ModifiedDate: 2013-12-04T00:00:00Z
   PwnCount:     152445165
   Description:  In October 2013, 153 million Adobe accounts were breached with each containing an internal ID, username, email, <em>encrypted</em> password and a password hint in plain text.
-The password cryptography was poorly done and <a href="http://stricture-group.com/files/adobe-top100.txt" target="_blank">many were quickly resolved back to plain text</a>.
-The unencrypted hints also <a href="http://www.troyhunt.com/2013/11/adobe-credentials-and-serious.html" target="_blank">disclosed much about the passwords</a> adding further to the risk that hundreds of millions of Adobe customers already faced.
+The password cryptography was poorly done and <a href="http://stricture-group.com/files/adobe-top100.txt" target="_blank" rel="noopener">many were quickly resolved back to plain text</a>.
+The unencrypted hints also <a href="http://www.troyhunt.com/2013/11/adobe-credentials-and-serious.html" target="_blank" rel="noopener">disclosed much about the passwords</a> adding further to the risk that hundreds of millions of Adobe customers already faced.
   DataClasses:
     - Email addresses
     - Password hints
     - Passwords
     - Usernames
   IsVerified:   true
+  IsFabricated: false
   IsSensitive:  false
   IsActive:     true
   IsRetired:    false
+  IsSpamList:   false
   LogoType:     svg
 ```

 Get a single breached site by breach name: